jaijojv/DevOps/README.md

 sudo ufw enable
 ```

+When you first access a new Jenkins instance, you are asked to unlock it using an automatically-generated password.

+Browse to http://localhost:8080 (or whichever port you configured for Jenkins when installing it) and wait until the Unlock Jenkins page appears.

+**Unlock Jenkins**
+To ensure Jenkins is securely set up by the administrator, a password has been written to the log (not sure where to find it?) and this file on the server:

+/var/lib/jenkins/secrets/initialAdminPassword

+Please copy the password from either location and paste it.

 For more details: [How to install Jenkins on Ubuntu](https://linuxize.com/post/how-to-install-jenkins-on-ubuntu-18-04/).
 ## 3. Creating Slave node
  - Create one more EC2 instance as Jenkins-Slave on Ubuntu 18.04 with the same key-pair used for creating Jenkins-Master